aksxaay/mdx-portfolio/documentation/setup.md

 there is that gradient that I just made wayy stronger, I'll soon figure out some way to overlay it, but

-the bigger important one is the noise feel that we're getting on the entire website
+the bigger important one is the noise feel that we're getting on the entire website edited the fturbulence noise.

+next I have to figure out all the API keys involved and deployment I suppose

+The files over at `video` are for straight videos. in-case you release videos or something.